leangjia/blender_docs/manual/modeling/meshes/editing/edge/screw.rst

 Once you select the *Screw* tool,
-Blender will enter the *Screw* interactive mode, and the :ref:`ui-undo-redo-adjust-last-operation` panel in the 3D viewport will be replaced so you can adjust the values explained below.
+Blender will enter the *Screw* interactive mode, and the :ref:`ui-undo-redo-adjust-last-operation` panel in the 3D Viewport will be replaced so you can adjust the values explained below.

 Once you perform any other operation,
 Blender leaves the interactive mode and accepts all of the values.
 Because it is modal,